rangle/ngCourse2/handout/features/type_inference.md

 One common misconception about TypeScript's types are that code needs to explicitly describe types at every possible opportunity.
-Fortunately this is _not_ the case.
-TypeScript has a rich type inference system that will "fill in the blanks" for the developer;
+Fortunately this is not the case.
+TypeScript has a rich type inference system that will "fill in the blanks" for the programmer.
 Consider the following:

 type-inference-finds-error.ts
 ```js